Favourited 79 times

 We also have now a swimming pool in the garden and we'll need help with the landscaping.

 We live in a small town, with shops within walking distance, very busy in the summer with night markets and lots of events, quieter in the winter, but still lively.
-There is a weekly market on Sunday throughout the year.
+There is the weekly Sunday market, voted best market in the Dordogne in 2019.

 Own transport is not essential as the train station linking Bordeaux to Sarlat is also within walking distance, reaching Bordeaux in 2hrs 1/2, Bergerac in 1 hr and Sarlat in 15 mn.
 The closest airport is Bergerac (about 1 hour away).